GustavoVargass/GustavoVargass/README.md

 ![Bootstrap](https://img.shields.io/badge/-Bootstrap-7952B3?style=flat&logo=bootstrap&logoColor=white)
 ![Git](https://img.shields.io/badge/-Git-F05032?style=flat&logo=git&logoColor=white)

-## 🧠 Principles & Values
+## 🧭 Principles & Values

+- 🎯 **Excellence as a Standard** – Committed to delivering the best, with attention to detail, clean code, and clear solutions.
+- 🤝 **Respect & Inclusion** – I value diverse, collaborative, and safe environments where everyone has a voice and space to grow.
+- 🚀 **Purpose-Driven Ambition** – Always striving to go beyond limits, guided by meaningful goals and a long-term vision.
-- 🔁 **Continuous Improvement** – Always learning and evolving
+- 📚 **Lifelong Learning** – Naturally curious and constantly evolving — technically, personally, and culturally.
-- 🎯 **Purpose-Driven Work** – I care about delivering meaningful, valuable solutions
-- 🧠 **Knowledge Sharing** – Growth multiplies when shared
-- 🤝 **Collaboration First** – The best results are built with people
+- 🧠 **Strategic Thinking** – I make decisions based on context, systems thinking, and real-world impact.
-- ⚖️ **Ethics in Tech** – I believe in tech that respects privacy, inclusion, and human values
+- 💡 **Practical Innovation** – I believe in applying creativity to solve problems in smart, efficient, and scalable ways.
+- 🕹️ **Passion for What I Do** – Technology, games, people, and projects are more than work — they’re part of who I am.

 ## 💙 Passions & Interests
 - ⚽ **Football & Sports** – A lifelong fan and active participant